 “We’re going to find him a good home.”

-Brian cut the dog’s chain and we took him away.
+Steve cut the dog’s chain and they took him away.

-We have a vet who we’ve had for a long time.
-We took a dog to him that Brian found running in the street.
+They have a vet who has been helping them for a long time.
+They took a dog to him that Steve found running in the street.
 The owners of the dog were chasing him.
 A chain was dragging behind him and there was a padlock on his neck, a padlock that was so tight it was embedded in the skin.
-Brian scooped him up on the fly and flew away down the street.
+Steve scooped him up on the fly and flew away down the street.

-“This is the cruelest thing ever,” said our vet.
+“This is the cruelest thing ever,” said the vet.

-He wouldn’t charge us for that surgery, just like he doesn’t for many others.
-Brian rescues dogs all the time.
-He found one when he saw some people stopped at the side of the road and noticed they were yelling and throwing rocks at a dog.
+He wouldn’t charge them for the surgery, just like he doesn’t for many others.
+Steve rescues dogs all the time.
+He found one when he saw some guys stopped at the side of the road and noticed they were yelling and throwing rocks at a dog.

 “What the hell are you doing?”

 They got in their car and took off.
-He found a mastiff in the bushes, gained its trust, and the next thing I know there’s Brian with the dog eating out of his hand.
+He found a mastiff in the bushes, gained its trust, and the next thing she there’s Steve with the dog eating out of his hand.

 He found Gretel the same way, on a street somewhere on the east side, escaping from who knows what.
-I was making soup for our pastor when he brought her home.
-I gave the soup to the dog, instead.
+Thelma was making soup for their pastor when he brought the dog home.
+Telly gave the soup to the dog, instead.

-“What are we going to do with her?” asked Brian.
+“What are we going to do with her?”
+Steve asked.

 She was the sweetest dog ever.
 It made her day the day she came to live in their home.
 They never found a Hansel for her, but they kept her safe and sound until the day she died.